guillemvidal/guillemvidal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a social science researcher based in Madrid.
+I am a researcher at the [Joint Research Center](https://ec.europa.eu/jrc/en), where I work on the interaction between inequality, digitalization and social policy.

 I obtained my Ph.D. in Social and Political Sciences from the [European University Institute](http://www.eui.eu/DepartmentsAndCentres/PoliticalAndSocialSciences/Index.aspx).
 I have also been a postdoctoral researcher at the [Berlin Social Science Center](https://wzb.eu/en) and at the [Geschwister-Scholl-Institut](https://www.gsi.uni-muenchen.de/index.html).